 What time to visit?

-Arrive early in the morning or later in the evening.
+Besides being aware of the tides, arrive early in the morning or later in the evening.
 During the heat of the afternoon, the lava shelf can get extremely hot.
+Make sure you are wearing swim shoes or hiking shoes to traverse the terrain.
+It is jagged, hot, “root” covered and extremely slippery adventure in some areas!

 What to bring